Code-Institute-Submissions/MABSWE-PP2/README.md

 - User stories covered: 4

 #### Result Screen
 -  Shows the user's score out of the total number of questions answered correctly, providing feedback on their performance in the quiz.
-Elements displayd on the screen:
+Elements displayed on the screen:
     - Final score display
-    - Play again button (button)
+    - Play again button
 <details><summary>See feature</summary>
 <img src="docs/features/result.jpg">
 </details>